Good Hotel Guide Review

-13. 10 with facilities en suite, plus 11 in Clubhouse across car park.
+13. 10 with facilities en suite, 3 sharing bathroom and shower room, plus 11 in Clubhouse (max.
+32 guests).

-all year except from 3 Jan for three weeks.
+all year except from 3 Jan for 3 weeks.

-bar, lounge, café/restaurant, bookshop, conference/function facilities, free Wi-Fi, wedding facilities, 2-acre garden, public areas wheelchair accessible.
+bar, lounge, café/restaurant, bookshop, conference/function facilities, wedding facilities, 2-acre garden, public areas wheelchair accessible.

 allowed throughout (not unattended in bedroom), £12 per dog per stay.